Boats and Bits for Sale

 Looks like some good breeze for Saturday & Sunday.
 As always bring your A crew, it’s game on!

-Story by Adam Keys-Tilley
+Story by Adam Keyes-Tilley

 RIP Raymond La Fontaine